 It is up to you to make the changes in your life that you want others to notice, understand or experience about you.
 It will take time.
 It may be frustrating and lonely having to prove yourself over and over again.

 There is no cure for ADHD.
 Your ADHD is not going to go away.
-It is part of who you are and there will be times when your symptoms will get in the way again.
-Moving forward it is important that you welcome relationships in your life that accept you and your ADHD.
+It is part of who you are; there will be times when your symptoms will get in the way again.
+Moving forward, you must welcome relationships that accept you and your ADHD.

 Yes, undiagnosed ADHD explains a lot.
 And now that you know what the problem has been, you can begin to work on making the changes yourself.
 Others that matter will notice and even become some of your most staunch supporters.
 Those that don’t, I am sorry because it hurts, and you have no control over them.

-Knowing you have ADHD whether you are 6 or 60 allows you the benefit of having answers.
+Knowing you have ADHD, whether you are 6 or 60, allows you the benefit of having answers.
 Having answers empowers you to create new habits that work with your ADHD brain.
-You might even realize one day an appreciation for your amazing ADHD brain as you’re moving forward creating a new life.
+You might even realize one day an appreciation for your amazing ADHD brain as you move forward and create a new life.